Skip to main content

 “Snow White” actually did a lot of things for the feature film musical.
 It not only fused musical storytelling with the medium of animation in a big way, but it also brought the genre to a new location.
 Similar to how westerns are always set in the wild frontiers, musical films tend to take place in a specific milieu, one stuffed with stages or screens where we already expect to find music.
 Think about the most recent original live action musicals we’ve seen—La La Land and The Greatest Showman—and note how both are set against this backdrop of showmanship and performance.
 There are exceptions to this rule, especially if the film is adapted from a stage show, but for the most part, musicals don’t like to wander too far from the stage.
 Even a musical like Dear Evan Hansen, which takes place mostly in a high school, leans heavily on stage imagery and indeed centers on a “performance” of sorts by a main character.

-This brings us to the plot templates for musicals.
+One must also consider the plot conventions of the classical musical.
 Most Judy Garland or Gene Kelly pics just follow two stage singers/radio stars/movie actors falling in love.
 These stories often include an in-universe show being staged, and this show creates a sort of excuse for fantastical musical numbers to arise.
 As I explained in my Moulin Rouge! essay, your classic MGM musical often anchored on some kind of untruth or misunderstanding, a sort of echo of the innately deceptive nature of performance itself.
 According to musical theory, musicals hinge on that kind of illusion because it’s only in this make-believe kind of world where people sing to begin with.

 For some reason, we don’t ask for these kinds of signifiers or quid pro quos in other types of fantastical stories.
 We don’t, for example, expect Tony Stark to wake up at the end of The Avengers and realize that his time as a superhero was a fantastical but impossible dream.
 After all, superheroes are just for the movies, right?
 This caveat is somewhat specific to musicals, like you have to prove you're a functional adult by showing you understand that this is all just pretend and people don't sing in real life.

 As for why that is, I would guess it has to do with the thing that actually makes us uneasy about musicals: they’re just so optimistic.
+They get our hopes up.
 They ask us to believe in things like true love and dreams coming true.
-For most of the ticket-buying audience, this sentiment is a little too treacly to swallow, so we keep musicals within the parameters of “just a dream.”
+For most of the ticket-buying audience, this sentiment is a little too treacly to swallow, so we keep musicals and all their majestic delirium within the parameters of “just a dream.”

 A Dream is a Wish Your Heart Makes